getgrav/grav-learn/pages/09.webservers-hosting/03.paas/02.heroku/docs.md

 `git add . ; git commit -am 'Added Grav'`

-Then run

-`git push heroku master`

-and install plugin and theme dependencies with

-`heroku run bin/grav install`

-and the site should be good to go!

-As an alternative to the last step, edit `composer.json` and add post deploy commands to the `scripts` section as in
+Then edit `composer.json` and add post deploy command to the `scripts` section as in

 ```
 "scripts": {
         "compile": [
-          "bin/grav clear-cache",
-          "bin/grav install",
+          "bin/grav install"
-          "bin/gpm update"
         ],
 ```

+and commit that to the repository with

+`git add . ; git commit -am 'Add post deploy bin/grav install'`

+Then run

+`git push heroku master`

+and the site should be good to go!